robingoth/nfq_ndpi_firewall/README.md

 ### Single queue
 1. Run `./nfdpi -q 10`
-2. In another terminal run `iptables -I FORWARD -m connlabel ! --label NDPI_DETECTION_OVER -j NFQUEUE --queue-num 10`.
-I'm not going to explain how NFQ and CONNTRACK work, but the above command means "enqueue all packets from FORWARD chain that don't have NDPI_DETECTION_OVER label on a connection that they belong to".
+2. In another terminal run `iptables -I FORWARD -m connlabel ! --label NDPI-DETECTION-OVER -j NFQUEUE --queue-num 10`.
+I'm not going to explain how NFQ and CONNTRACK work, but the above command means "enqueue all packets from FORWARD chain that don't have NDPI-DETECTION-OVER label on a connection that they belong to".

 ### Multiple queues (4)
 1. Run `./ndpi -q 10 -q 11 -q 12 -q 13`
-2. In another terminal run `iptables -I FORWARD -m connlabel ! --label NDPI_DETECTION_OVER -j NFQUEUE --queue-balance 10:13`
+2. In another terminal run `iptables -I FORWARD -m connlabel ! --label NDPI-DETECTION-OVER -j NFQUEUE --queue-balance 10:13`

 ### Manipulating packets
 After you have launched the program nfdpi will start labeling connections in connection tracking subsystem of Linux.